US officials postpone interviews with asylum seekers held in Australian camps

 EXTREME VETTING

-"The CIS team stage has been postponed as they seek clarification on what information is needed under extreme vetting," said the source, who spoke on condition of anonymity because she was not authorised to speak to the media.
+"The CIS team stage has been postponed as they seek clarification on what information is needed under extreme vetting," the source, who spoke on condition of anonymity because she was not authorised to speak to the media, told Reuters.

 "The feeling is that they didn't want to conduct the interviews and then find out they needed to do the process again," she said.